hacks-guide/Guide-WiiU/docs/vwii/vwii-modding.md

 ### Installing the Homebrew Channel

 1. Boot into Aroma.
-1. Launch compat_installer from the Home Menu.
+1. Launch compat_installer from the Wii U Menu.
 1. Press `A` to install the Homebrew Channel and wait until you see `Install succeeded`, then press the HOME button to return to the Wii U Menu.
-1. Launch your vWii (the Wii Menu icon).
+1. Launch the vWii (the Wii Menu icon).
    - If the installation has succeeded, you should see the Homebrew Channel installed on your Wii Menu.

 ### Installing cIOSes